-TE Photo, May 2001
+TE photo, May 2001

-is that this does happen in real life - even today.
+- even today.
 A woman in Houston was seen throwing her 5 children

-off the Shepherd Drive Bridge into Buffalo Bayou
+off the Shepherd Drive Bridge into Buffalo Bayou not

-from being thrown).
+was prevented from being thrown).

 And of course, we all remember the Susan Smith case from not that

 long ago.
 Nearly every woman who spends her girlhood in Texas has

 heard the story.

 of Seguin - author, raconteur, folklorist and Grandfather of the Decade,

 related that he knew of a sighting on the banks of Walnut Creek

 where the witnesses were totally and convincingly shaken by their

 encounter.
 Seguin's Walnut Creek isn't far from Woman Hollering Creek.